Gatley: Conflict

-In the English Civil War (1642–51) the Tatton family, along with the local rectors and most tenants, were Royalists.
-Wythenshawe Hall was kept in a state of defence from 1642, with Parliamentary forces nearby in Handforth and Duckinfield.
-Wythenshawe Hall was taken by the Parliamentarian forces on 25 February 1644.
+In the English Civil War (1642–51), the Tatton family, along with the local rectors and most tenants, were Royalists.
+Wythenshawe Hall was kept in a state of defence from 1642, with Parliamentary forces nearby in Handforth and Duckinfield; it was taken by the Parliamentarian forces on 25 February 1644.
 Three Gatley men were in the garrison defending the hall: Ralphe Savage, Robert Torkinton and John Blomiley.

 On 30 November 1745, about 55 Jacobite troops from Bonnie Prince Charlie's army crossed Gatley Ford and Gatley Carrs on their way to Cheadle and Stockport; the bulk of the army crossed the Mersey at Cheadle and Stockport that night and the following day.
 Having reached Derby but no further, the Jacobite troops were back in Stockport in the second week of December on their way back north.

 Gatley residents joined the Luddite riots in 1818, but without any great distinction.
 They drilled in Gatley Carrs before marching to Stockport to take arms from the soldiers, but returned without actually attempting to do so.
-In the following summer, 1819, soldiers formed square in front of the Horse and Farrier public house in Gatley with the aim of arresting the Luddite ringleaders.
-Several ran away and hid (one, Isaac Legh, in the chimney of Stone Pale House, two others in the Carrs).
+In the summer of 1819, soldiers formed square in front of the Horse and Farrier public house in Gatley with the aim of arresting the Luddite ringleaders.
+Several ran away and hid; one, Isaac Legh, in the chimney of Stone Pale House, two others in the Carrs.